Pixy (group)

+On July 31, 2024 Dajeong debuted as a soloist under the name U_Chae.
+In 2026, former members Dia and Lola also debuted as soloists on January 8 and January 18 respectively.
+In April 2026, Dia, Lola, and U_Chae debuted together as a trio with the name AWU.

 History

 Pre-debut

 Ella was the former leader of the group Cherry Bullet under the stage name Mirae.
 She left the group on December 13, 2019 with members Kokoro and Linlin for personal reasons.
 Satbyeol was a former member of the group Girls' Alert.
 On April 24, 2020, the company Roots Entertainment pushed back the release of the group's album due to worsening situation caused by the COVID-19 pandemic.
 Three members chose to stay, while Satbyeol would join a new agency.
 Satbyeol also participated in JTBC's Mix Nine, where she finished 93rd.
 Dajeong was a former member of the kids' group SUPA.
 The group later disbanded in 2018.

 2021: Debut, Bravery and Temptation

 On February 24, 2021, Pixy officially debuted with their digital single "Wings".

 On May 20, Pixy released their first EP Bravery and its lead single "Let Me Know".

 On October 7, Pixy released their second EP Temptation and its lead singles "Addicted" and "Bewitched".

 On December 14, they released digital single "Call Me".